 Sometimes, an inquest can give you information that helps with a complaint.
 This is why many families wait until after an inquest to complain.

 If you do choose to wait until after the inquest to complain, remember the time limit for making an NHS complaint.
 You have 12 months from the event you are complaining about or from when you first became aware of the issue.
 The NHS can sometimes extend the time limit if there are good reasons.

-If you think the inquest will take more than 12 months, contact your relative’s NHS Trust using their complaints procedure.
+If you think the inquest will take more than 12 months, contact your relative’s NHS Trust using their complaint procedure.
 You can do this before the inquest.
-Let them know that you are going to make a complaint but you are waiting until the end of the inquest.
+Let them know that you are going to make a complaint, but you are waiting until the end of the inquest.

 There is no time limit for making a complaint to the police, although you must try to do it as quickly as possible.
 The police can decide not to deal with a complaint if it is received more than 12 months after the incident.
 If you are complaining more than 12 months after the incident you should explain why your complaint has been delayed.

-Any complaint about police conduct leading to a death has to be investigated by the Police Complaints Commission.
+Any complaint about police conduct leading to a death must be investigated by the Police Complaints Commission.

 You can find out more about: